 Cons: a little hard to clean when making soy milk

-Note: after I make my soy milk in the Soybella, I cook in on high pressure for 10 minutes and it taste so much better!
+Note: after I make my soy milk in the Soybella, I cook it on high pressure for 10 minutes, and it tastes so much better!

-Almost all milk makers have a setting that doesn’t use heat or they don’t have heat at all.
-They process raw almond milk at room temp or at a temperature like the Miomat, that is in the raw food range.
+Almost all milk makers have a setting that doesn’t use heat, or they don’t have heat at all.
+They process raw almond milk at room temp or at a temperature like the Miomat, which is in the raw food range.

-You might think these 2 makers would be the cheapest, but they are not!
+You might think these two makers would be the cheapest, but they are not!
 Don’t forget you can make raw milk with the other choices too.

 Beyond Milk

-Many of the machines that include heat settings and you can make delicious puréed soups, hot cocoa, chai lattes, and so much more.
+Many of the machines include heat settings, and you can make delicious puréed soups, hot cocoa, chai lattes, and so much more.

-This is something to keep in mind, because I notice once I have a new kitchen appliance, I try to use get all the use out of it that I can.
+This is something to keep in mind because I notice that once I have a new kitchen appliance, I try to get all the use out of it that I can.

 Why Should You Make Your Own Nut Milk?

-Well, there are a lot of reasons why you should make your own nut milk.
+Well, there are many reasons why you should make your own nut milk.
 It will be worth your while, I promise!

 Save Money: With England’s ban on single-use plastics in 2021, it’s becoming increasingly more expensive to buy pre-made nut milks, so many people are opting to make their own at home to save money.
 Plus, you have more control over the ingredients used

 Reduce Waste: Making nut milk at home can help you save money by reducing the amount of single-use plastic packaging.
-Plus making your own homemade plant milks can reduce food waste by making the exact amount you need, so there’s none thrown away.
+Plus, making your homemade plant milk can reduce food waste by making the exact amount you need, so there’s none thrown away.

-Make Your Own Customized Milk: Making customized nut milks at home is easy and fun.
-With the right ingredients and equipment, you can make delicious and nutritious alternative beverages that aren’t available to buy in the store.
+Make Customized Milk: Customizing nut milk at home is easy and fun.
+With the right ingredients and equipment, you can make delicious and nutritious alternative beverages unavailable at the store.

 Amy Vanzant-Hodge says